SmartDataAnalytics/Sparqlify/README.md

 #### Linked Data Stack (this is what you want)

-Sparqlify is distributed at the (Linked Data Stack)[http://stack.linkeddata.org], which offers many great tools done by various contributors of the Semantic Web community.
+Sparqlify is distributed at the [Linked Data Stack](http://stack.linkeddata.org), which offers many great tools done by various contributors of the Semantic Web community.

-* The repository is available in the flavors `nightly`, `testing` and `stable` (here)[http://stack.linkeddata.org/download/repo.php].
+* The repository is available in the flavors `nightly`, `testing` and `stable` [here](http://stack.linkeddata.org/download/repo.php).
-Make sure to install thi

 ```bash
 # Download the repository package